-This year’s Edinburgh Parkinson’s Lecture will take place in the evening of Tuesday 17th September before a live audience at the Royal College of Physicians of Edinburgh.
-The Lecture will also be streamed live to our online audience.
+This year’s Edinburgh Parkinson’s Lecture (EPL) took place in the evening of Tuesday 17th September before a live audience of around 250 at the Royal College of Physicians of Edinburgh.
+The Lecture was also streamed live to our online audience of almost 1,000.

 How nutrition and diet can help you live better with Parkinson’s.